mwieser/pg_search_helper/README.md

 - Helper functions to generate dynamic `WHERE` clauses for use in your application code.
 - Simple setup using Docker Compose for a ready-to-use development environment.

+## Who is this for?
+- You have a PostgreSQL database and want a simple way to search across multiple text fields
+- You need to perform fuzzy searches with tolerance for typos
+- You want to avoid the complexity of elasticsearch or other external search engines
+- You want to enhance your PostgreSQL search capabilities without writing complex SQL queries
+- You have less than 100,000 rows of data and need a simple search solution

+Also checkout the [pg_search](https://github.com/paradedb/paradedb) repository by ParadeDB for a more advanced search solution that integrates with PostgreSQL.

 ## ⚠️ Security Warning: SQL Injection
 The `build_*_clause` functions are helpers designed to generate SQL query fragments.
 The generated fragments are **not inherently safe** from SQL injection if user input is not properly sanitized before being passed to these functions.